The Adventure of the Speckled Band: Inspirations

 Richard Lancelyn Green, the editor of the 2000 Oxford paperback edition of The Adventures of Sherlock Holmes, surmises that Doyle's source for the story appears to have been the article named "Called on by a Boa Constrictor.
 A West African Adventure" in Cassell's Saturday Journal, published in February 1891.
-In the article, a captain tells how he was dispatched to a remote camp in [West Africa] to stay in a tumbledown cabin that belonged to a Portuguese trader.
+In the article, a captain tells how he was dispatched to a remote camp in West Africa to stay in a tumbledown cabin that belonged to a Portuguese trader.
 On the first night in the cabin, he is awoken by a creaking sound, and sees "a dark queer-looking thing hanging down through the ventilator above it".
-It turns out to be the largest [Boa constrictor] he has seen (more likely a python because there are no boas in Africa).
+It turns out to be the largest Boa constrictor that he has seen (more likely a python because there are no boas in Africa).
 He is paralysed with fear as the serpent comes down into the room.
 Unable to cry out for help, the captain spots an old bell that hung from a projecting beam above one of the windows.
-The bell cord had rotted away, but by means of a stick he manages to ring it and raise the alarm.
+The bell cord had rotted away, but by means of a stick, he manages to ring it and raise the alarm.

-Identity of 'The Speckled Band'
+Identity of 'the speckled band'

 "It is a swamp adder!" cried Holmes; "the deadliest snake in India.
 He has died within ten seconds of being bitten."

-Most people consider the snake to be a fictitious creation; however, the identity of the snake has been a subject of much debate among Sherlockians.

 The key characteristics to be considered in identification of the snake are: